-Title: Non-Executive Chair
+Ian Campbell Non-Executive Chair

-Experience and expertise: Ian has significant expertise across the corporate sector with 30 years' experience as a Partner of Ernst & Young and predecessor firms.
+lan has significant expertise across the corporate sector with 30 years' experience as a Partner of Ernst & Young and predecessor firms.

-Ian has served as an Independent Director and Chairman of the Audit Committee on the boards of Gloria Jeans Coffees International Pty Limited, Green's Foods Holdings Pty Limited, Bigstone Capital Pty Limited and Riskflo Associates Limited.
+lan has served as an Independent Director and Chairman of the Audit Committee on the boards of Gloria Jeans Coffees International Pty Limited, Green's Foods Holdings Pty Limited, Bigstone Capital Pty Limited and Riskflo Associates Limited.
 He was also a Partner in the board search practice at Talent Partners.